 - 1. Study of animal interactions (For identification): - 2.
 Determination of population density (Daphnia or any suitable organism) by sub sampling method - 3.
 Determine the Simpson's diversity index/ Shannon index of a given population. - 4.
 Effect of toxicity on Daphnia / C. elegans / Yeast /Pollen grains.
 Biostatistical analysis using statistics software. - 5.
 Production/ Extraction of biofuel from plant source and characterization. - 7.
 Practical on fossil specimen (ID) - 9.
 Determination of phosphorus by the Fiske-Subbarao method. - 10.
-Honey analysis.
+Analysing the floral origin of pollen grains in honey.